 Another thing of note is that both the included USB ports provide pass-through charging, so you can charge two devices from it whilst it’s charging itself from a single USB plug.
 This can be handy as a kind of USB splitter, allowing you to charge two devices from just a single USB plug.
 For example, many cars have a USB plug these days, but with this, you could charge two devices in the car, and the battery pack at the same time from that single plug.

 What have I been charging?

 I usually carry a GoPro around with me these days, but I’m also carrying the new Sony RX100 IV and this can also be charged via micro USB.
-I consider my Petzl Tika R+ headlamp to be an absolute essential piece of gear, and this also charges via micro USB.
-Of course there’s my iPhone 6 Plus as well, and I can charge the spare RX100 IV batter outside of the camera using the cool little Sony travel charger for it.
-You can even get USB chargers for Canon camera batteries, so in an emergency it could be used for topping up an LP-E6N for a Canon 5D Mark III or similar camera.
+I consider my Petzl Tikka R+ headlamp to be an absolutely essential piece of gear, and this also charges via micro USB.
+Of course, there’s my iPhone as well, and I can charge the spare RX100 IV batter outside of the camera using the cool little Sony travel charger for it.
+You can even get USB chargers for Canon camera batteries, so in an emergency, it could be used for topping up an LP-E6N for a Canon 5D Mark III or similar camera.
 I’m sure there are equivalent products for other camera brands as well.

 This is the best portable battery pack I’ve seen for folks that like to get outside.
 USB battery packs are everywhere these days, and if you want something to slip in your pocket all day while you’re working a city desk job, this isn’t the one for you, the packs from Anker would suit your purposes far better.
 The rugged design ads a little bulk, but the pack is still much smaller than I had anticipated so it falls easily within the “pocketable” realm, and it’s something I won’t hesitate to take with me every day in my camera bag.